lawrennd/old_talks/_ml/includes/naive-bayes.md

         Bernoulli[column]['theta_0'] = X_train[column][~y].sum()/(~y).sum()
         Bernoulli[column]['theta_1'] = X_train[column][y].sum()/(y).sum()}

-We can examine the nature of the distributions we've fitted to the model by looking at the entries in these data frames.
+\notes{We can examine the nature of the distributions we've fitted to the model by looking at the entries in these data frames.}

 \code{Bernoulli}